HGARgG-0710/math-expressions.js/README.md

             -   numeric.mjs - short list of simple functions and utilities for working with different numeric writing systems and number-strings
             -   orders.mjs - set of methods for rapid and effective creation and property manipulation of order predicates and array-orders based off user arguments
             -   predicates.mjs - module of predicates, frequently used throughout the library's code and in various applications of its contents (made largely for refactoring and repetitious code simplification/refactoring purposes);
-            -   printing.mjs - general printing utilities for unlimited types
             -   structure.mjs - module for 'structures', recursive object-based user-defined structures useful for checking for different kinds of object-isomorphicity and immediate object-construction
             -   types.mjs - the main library module, contains types definitions
             -   variables.mjs - various
         -   macros.mjs - module which provides exported macros (and which are also extensively used by the rest of the package's code)
     -   test.mjs (file that executes the 'test's in a certain given order; based upon a local file ignored by the 'git')
--   tests/\* - the tests' directory, withing which for each and every abstraction and definition of the library, there is an individual test script (the examples.mjs)
+-   tests/\* - the tests' directory, withing which for each and every abstraction and definition of the library has a test (thematically ordered, some are identical to the source files' names); If you find documentation absent/confusing, this may be the place to check out for further explanation.
 -   README.md - this file
 -   LICENSE - the MIT license
 - 	todos.txt - text file with unfinished 'TODO's of more general nature